Russia–Switzerland relations: Imperial Russia and Switzerland

 To reciprocate, around 8,000 Swiss men joined Napoleon's army that invaded Russia in 1812.
 Only a few hundreds survived the disastrous campaign.
 The heroism of the Swiss at Berezina is immortalized in the Beresinalied.

 In the 19th century Switzerland became a popular refuge with Russian anti-Czar émigrés, due to its culture of freedom, absence of a particularly close relationship between the Swiss republican government and that of Imperial Russia, and on occasions, its neutrality in wars as well.
-The list of Russian exiles who found shelter in Switzerland runs from Alexander Herzen, who became Swiss citizen in 1851, to Vladimir Lenin, who stayed in Switzerland during World War I, and was only able to leave the country in 1917 thanks to the so-called sealed train.
+The list of Russian exiles who found shelter in Switzerland runs from Alexander Herzen, who became a Swiss citizen in 1851, to Vladimir Lenin, who visited Switzerland first in 1891 and then lived in official exile in Zurich between 1914 and 1917 before and during World War I. He was only able to leave his Swiss exile in April 1917 during the Russian Revolution thanks to the so-called sealed train organised by German officials.

 The same reasons made the country a magnet for Russian students.
 The number of Russian students in Switzerland peaked in 1906–07, just after the defeat of the Russian Revolution in 1905, when 36% of all university students in Switzerland were Russians (2,322 out of the total of 6,444).
 Not only the majority of all foreign students enrolled in Swiss universities that year (there were 3,784 of them) had come from Russia, over two-thirds of these Russian students (1,507 of 2,322) were female mostly because of the Russian educational qualification for the Jewish population.